 | 6. | Documentary proof if located in Central/State Govt declared Industrial Areas | No | No | Yes |

-Documents for Industrial Projects (NOC Renewal 2026)
+Documents for Industrial Projects — NOC Renewal from CGWA Process 2026

 | Sl.
 No. | Documents | <10 KLD | 10-100 KLD | >100 KLD |